Vidar Vang

 Vidar Jusnes Vang (born 22 September 1976) is a Norwegian songwriter and musician.
-He has recorded eight full-length albums.
+He has recorded more than a dozen albums.

 Early life

 Vidar Vang grew up in Bjerkvik, in Northern Norway.
 He started to write songs in his teens.

 Musical career

-In 1998 Vidar Vang released his unofficial debut album Blue, recorded in his hometown Bjerkvik.
+In 1998, Vidar Vang released his unofficial debut album Blue, recorded in his hometown Bjerkvik.
 The album was sold at concerts throughout northern Norway.

-In the fall of 1999, Vidar Vang recorded his first demo with a band, at Hønsehuset Studio in Bodø.
+In late 1999, Vang recorded his first demo with a band, at Hønsehuset Studio in Bodø.
 This demo gave him and his band the opportunity to play by:Larm in Bergen in 2000, and the Norwegian Wood festival in Oslo the following summer.

-In August 2000 Vidar Vang moved to Oslo.
+In August 2000, Vang moved to Oslo.
 In 2001, after playing by:Larm in Tromsø, the Quart Festival and the main stage at Norwegian Wood, he got signed to EMI.
-Vidar Vang and his band went on their first Norwegian tour in the fall of 2001, before they entered Juke Joint Studio at Notodden, together with producers Seasick Steve and Cato “Salsa” Thomassen to record his official debut album.

-In September 2002 Vidar Vang made his official recording debut releasing the album Rodeo.
+Vidar Vang and his band went on their first Norwegian tour in late 2001, before they entered Juke Joint Studio at Notodden, together with producers Seasick Steve and Cato “Salsa” Thomassen to record his official debut album.
+In September 2002, Vang made his official recording debut releasing the album Rodeo.
 Rodeo received a Norwegian Grammy nomination the year after.
-The single "Under Six Strings" has become one of Vidar Vang’s signature songs.
+The single "Under Six Strings" has become one of Vang’s signature songs.

-In 2004 Vidar Vang released the follow-up to Rodeo, Stand Up Straight.
-Vidar Vang’s band, childhood friends from Bjerkvik and Bodø, now had become The Northern Men.
+In 2004, Vang released the follow-up to Rodeo, Stand Up Straight.
+Vang's band, childhood friends from Bjerkvik and Bodø, now had become The Northern Men.
 "Here It Is" was released as a single and received extensive radio play in the fall of 2004.
 The album songs "Happy", and the duet with Ingrid Olava "Highways of My Mind", were also released as singles.

-On the eponymous Vidar Vang (2006), Vidar Vang recorded his songs with a more acoustic sound than on previous albums.
+On the eponymous Vidar Vang (2006), Vang recorded his songs with a more acoustic sound than on previous albums.
 Vidar and The Northern Men went separate ways in 2005 and Vang subsequently recorded with other musicians.
-The single "Stand Up" is one of Vidar Vang’s most known and played songs.

-Before and after the release of Vidar Vang, Vidar Vang toured Norway and Sweden, and also supported The Waterboys and Madrugada on their European tours.
+The single "Stand Up" is one of Vang’s most known and played songs.
+Before and after the release of Vidar Vang, Vang toured Norway and Sweden, and also supported The Waterboys and Madrugada on their European tours.